In this post, I will explain the consequences of refusing a chemical test after being detained for a DUI.

 This requirement is found under California Vehicle Code § 23612 (a)(1)(A) and (B) and California Vehicle Code §13384.

-You can refuse chemical testing without being forced to submit, with some exceptions, but you face additional criminal penalties if your refusal was not reasonable or justified under the circumstances.
+You can refuse chemical testing without being forced to submit, with some exceptions, but you face an enhancement to the criminal penalties if your refusal was not reasonable or justified under the circumstances.

-If your refusal is deemed unreasonable, you face these possible additional criminal penalties:
+If your refusal is deemed unreasonable, you face the following additional days in custody:

 - Additional Days In Custody